SWalls/SelfDrivingCarND/Projects/Vehicle Detection/writeup_report.md

 2. **Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.**

-I record the positions of positive detections for 10 frames at a time, and store them in an array of heatmaps called `heat` (at line 330).
-In each frame, I append the current frame's heatmap to `heat` before calculating the sum of all 10 heatmaps in `heat`, to get one single heatmap representing the past 10 frames.
-I then threshold that map by 7 to remove false positives and identify vehicle positions.
-This is based on the intuition that a detection is a false positive if it is a bounding box overlapped by 7 or fewer other bounding boxes from the same frame or a combination of frames from the previous 10 frames.
+I record the positions of positive detections for 20 frames at a time, and store them in a queue (list) of Frame object called `frames` (at line 361).
+At each frame in the video, a new `Frame` object is added to the queue which stores the `heatmap` and `flatmap` values described in Step 2 of the previous section.
+Then, I calculate the sum of all 10 flatmaps in the queue, to get one single heatmap representing the past 10 frames, called `timemap`.
+This sum is weighted, as described earlier.

+Next, I threshold the `timemap` by 8 to remove false positives and identify vehicle positions.
+This is based on the intuition that a detection is a false positive if its bounding box is overlapped by other bounding boxes in less than ~half of the previous frames.
 I then use `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assume each blob corresponds to a separate vehicle.
 Finally, I construct bounding boxes to cover the area of each blob that has been detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: